GioBonvi/DoublePendulum/README.md

  - `SimpleDoublePendulum` is a classic pendulum with the masses concentrated at the extremity of the rod
  - `CompoundDoublePendulum` is pendulum composed by bars with continuous mass distribution along the rod

-These two obviously have similar, but not identical dynamics.
+These two obviously have similar, but not identical, dynamics.

 #### `StateVector`